When You Wish Upon A Death Star

 And these new Disney films have more in common with WMD’s than simply fulfilling their role as keys to distracting society’s attention.
 They’re stories that are received much differently by the people than they are the experts at public relations.
 They’re also stories with the power to shape culture by their immediate influence.
 The WMD story succeeded in mobilizing the massive forever-war that no one was allowed to challenge without undergoing accusations of betraying patriotic loyalty.
 As Reverend Billy Talen says, sentimental patriotism is the same thing as extreme consumerism, and Disney’s new Star Wars films seem to impose both.

 The imposition of mindless entertainment seems to prevent such realization from ever occurring.
 We Americans can’t ever really know that much about foreign policy when the very engines of our culture – in this case, the entertainment mediums that dominate our collective consciousness with ever-increasing leverage – implicitly encourage us to passively accept blind obedience to authority.
 After all, you don’t want to spoil the circus for your neighbor by doing too much thinking, now do you?
-You shouldn’t remind people, for instance, that the most advanced humanoids that have ever walked this rock are right now dropping explosive shells on children around the world, while attending pastiche entertainments that explicitly glorify such behavior.
+You shouldn’t remind people, for instance, that the most advanced humanoids that have ever walked this rock are right now dropping explosive shells on children around the world while attending pastiche entertainments that explicitly glorify such behavior.

 And why is this?
-Why does our culture seem to have such a pathological aversion to bad news – to criticism – to thinking?
-Could it have anything to do with the fact that many of the films we watch reinforcecompliance and apathy?
-Aren’t we just there to fill our minds withexplosions and cool space battles?
+Why does our culture seem to have such a pathological aversion to bad news? –to criticism? –to thinking?
+Could it have anything to do with the fact that many of the films we watch reinforce compliance and apathy?
+Aren’t we just there to fill our minds with explosions and cool space battles?

-At the same time, Disney has positioned itself to be one of the most influential departments in the ministry of truth, for as they co-opt the cultural icon of Star Wars, they have also aligned themselves with the annual repetition of Christmas.
+At the same time, Disney has positioned itself to be one of the most influential departments in the ministry of truth, for as they co-opt the cultural icon of Star Wars they have also aligned themselves with the annual repetition of Christmas.
 The aim seems obvious enough; release new Star Wars films around the holidays and you can maximize toy sales.
-It does indeed provide Disney corporation with an excuse to sell us the same Darth Vader and Millennium Falcon themed products every Christmas, thereby reinforcing the principal edict of American Culture: unfettered consumerism.
+It does indeed provide the Disney corporation with an excuse to sell us the same Darth Vader and Millennium Falcon themed products every Christmas, thereby reinforcing the principal edict of American Culture: unfettered consumerism.

 But something even more insidious appears to be happening as well.